|

 'improvements'.
 There is no doubt that Daniels concepts set the

-in premises in the City and was already widely regarded as the premier
+at 66 Fore Street, London EC and was already widely regarded as the premier

 skipper of his generation.